 Additionally, some minor bugs which didn't affect the overall gameplay experience have been fixed.
 These include the issues where Origin was showing all your friends as offline and where you couldn’t purchase coins in-game on Xbox.

 Those who played the game probably noticed a "Party Leader quit" message that pops up randomly on the screen.
 According to the developers, the message is displaying when it shouldn't and they are currently working to address it.

 The patch notes also explain crashes which occur on AMD Phenom CPUs.
 At the moment, Apex Legends isn't optimised to run on PC’s using AMD Phenom or older processors.
-For minimum required hardware you can check the system specs .
+For minimum required hardware you can check the .